-In general, the variance growth rates for the low-level fields change less than for the massrelated fields after the bias-correction procedure is applied (Fig. 8b), which may be related to differences in the evolution of amplitude errors with increasing forecast lead time.
-For the mass-related fields, IC/LBC perturbations mainly contribute to amplitude errors which become larger as forecast lead time increases.
+In general, the variance growth rates for the low-level fields change less than for the mass-related fields after the bias-correction procedure is applied (Fig. 8b), which may be related to differences in the evolution of amplitude errors with increasing forecast lead time.
+For the mass-related fields, IC/LBC perturbations mainly contribute to amplitude errors, which become larger as forecast lead time increases.
 Thus, applying the bias-correction procedure, which eliminates all amplitude errors, will decrease the ensemble variance more at the later lead times resulting in slower spread growth rates.
 However, for the low-level fields, the physics perturbations can quickly create large differences in the amplitude of features.
 However, these differences can quickly saturate (e.g., Stensrud et al. 2000) so that at later forecast lead times the amplitude errors are similar to those at earlier times.
-Thus, eliminating all amplitude errors will affect ensemble variance similarly at all forecast lead times and variance growth rates will not be strongly impacted.
-The variance growth rates for low-level fields that are strongly impacted by bias-correction are likely those that have amplitude errors (bias) that change with forecast lead time.
-For example, the domain averaged time series of T2 (Fig. 4) implies that T2 biases are similar for corresponding periods within the diurnal cycle for ENS4 and ENS20 ensemble members.
+Thus, eliminating all amplitude errors will affect the ensemble variance similarly at all forecast lead times and variance growth rates will not be strongly impacted.
+The variance growth rates for low-level fields that are strongly impacted by bias correction are likely those that have amplitude errors (bias) that change with forecast lead time.
+For example, the domain-averaged time series of T2 (Fig. 4) implies that T2 biases are similar for corresponding periods within the diurnal cycles for the ENS4 and ENS20 ensemble members.
 Consistent with these similar biases, the growth rates for bias-corrected T2 are not very different from the raw T2 growth rates.
-However, domain averaged time series of MUCAPE (Fig. 6) show that MUCAPE biases during the latter part of the forecast (hours 24-33) are very different than those from the first part of the forecast (hours 0-9), and, consistent with the different biases, some of the growth rates for bias-corrected MUCAPE change dramatically relative to the raw MUCAPE growth rates (Fig. 8b).
+However, domain-averaged time series of MUCAPE (Fig. 6) show that MUCAPE biases during the latter part of the forecast (hours 24-33) are very different than those from the first part of the forecast (hours 0-9), and, consistent with the different biases, some of the growth rates for bias-corrected MUCAPE change dramatically relative to the raw MUCAPE growth rates (Fig. 8b).

-To more clearly show how the variance growth rates are affected by the bias-correction procedure, time series of mean differences between raw and bias-corrected ensemble variance for MSLP, T2, and MUCAPE are shown in Fig. 9.
-As discussed above, for MSLP, the bias-correction reduces ensemble variance more at later forecast lead times (Figs. 9a-b).
+To more clearly show how the variance growth rates are affected by the bias-correction procedure, time series of mean differences between raw and bias-corrected ensemble variances for MSLP, T2, and MUCAPE are shown in Fig. 9.
+As discussed above, for MSLP, the bias correction reduces the ensemble variance more at later forecast lead times (Figs. 9a and 9b).
 Trends are not as noticeable for the other low-level fields.
-However, it is clear from Fig. 9f that the impact of the bias-correction is dependent on the CP used; for ENS20{GD} (ENS20{BMJ}), the bias-correction procedure results in more (less) positive ensemble variances at later forecast lead times.
-Furthermore, ENS20{BMJ} has larger mean ensemble variances than ENS4 and ENS20 as well as the other ENS20{cp} sub-ensembles, which should be further investigated in future work.
+However, it is clear from Fig. 9f that the impacts of the bias correction are dependent on the CP used; for ENS20GD (ENS20BMJ), the bias-correction procedure results in more (fewer) positive ensemble variances at later forecast lead times.
+Furthermore, ENS20BMJ has larger mean ensemble variances than ENS4 and ENS20 as well as the other $\mathrm{ENS20}{\mathrm{cp}}$ subensembles, which should be investigated further in future work.

-Other notable features from the bias-corrected growth rates in Fig. 8 are that ENS4 almost always has higher growth rates than ENS20 which is expected because smaller scales of motion (which have faster growth rates) are resolved in ENS4.
-However, for many of the variables (e.g., PREC, MUCAPE, and T2), $ENS20{cp}$ sub-ensembles actually have larger mean spread growth rates than ENS20.
-This is unexpected behavior because one less source of model uncertainty in $ENS20{cp}$ should result in slower spread growth.
+Other notable features from the bias-corrected growth rates in Fig. 8 are that ENS4 almost always has higher growth rates than ENS20, which is expected because smaller scales of motion (which have faster growth rates) are resolved in ENS4.
+However, for many of the variables (e.g., PREC, MUCAPE, and T2), ENS20cp subensembles actually have larger mean spread growth rates than ENS20.
+This is unexpected behavior because one less source of model uncertainty in ENS20cp should result in slower spread growth.
 Further analyses, which are beyond the scope of this paper, are needed to explain this unexpected behavior.